Acute diarrhoea

 Toddler’s diarrhoea is a type of chronic diarrhoea that toddlers may get.
 It's not usually serious.
 Your child may feel well even if they have diarrhoea.

-It is common to find undigested foods like peas and sweetcorn in toddler's diarrhoea.
+It is common to find undigested foods like peas and sweetcorn in a toddler's diarrhoea.

 If you think your child has toddler's diarrhoea, make sure they are drinking enough fluids.
-Bring your child to your GP who can make sure they are growing well.
+Bring your child to a GP, who can make sure they are growing well.

-- do not offer your toddler fruit juices or squashes to drink
+- not offering your toddler any fruit juices or squashes to drink

-- make sure your toddler has a good amount of fats in their diet like whole milk or yogurt
+- making sure they have a good amount of fats in their diet, like whole milk or yogurt

-- make sure they eat a healthy balanced diet with fruit and vegetables
+- making sure they eat a healthy balanced diet with fruit and vegetables